-The Working Group, in the course of its discussions, identified the following areas for further research (not exhaustive list):
+The TSE ad hoc Group, in the course of its discussions, identified the following areas for further research (not exhaustive list):

 - identification of the components of blood in sheep or other species that carry the source of infectivity.
 It should be researched whether prion infectivity is present in plasma, in the cellular part of blood, or in both.
 (This research has direct bearing on leucodepletion..
-Also, cellular blood components [platelets, erythrocytes] have completely different therapeutic usage than plasma derived components, most of which (with the exception of fresh frozen plasma) are used for the manufacturing of stable blood products (immunoglobulin preparations and so on) and are actually easier to decontaminate from many agents. - diagnostic testing; - if feasible, challenge of sheep with blood from a vCJD victim and verification of infectivity in the recipient sheep blood; - challenge of sheep with brain material from a vCJD victim and verification of infectivity in the blood of these sheep; - broadening the Houston et al (2000) protocol to: - i) a much larger sample of sheep, so as to obtain a quantitative idea of the statistical frequency of infectivity transmission via blood. - ii) a larger range of volumes of transfused blood, for example from 20 to 400 ml.

-iii)infectivity titration of the donor sheep brain.

-- species-barrier determination between cow and sheep.
+Also, cellular blood components [platelets, erythrocytes] have completely different therapeutic usage than plasma derived components, most of which (with the exception of fresh frozen plasma) are used for the manufacturing of stable blood products (immunoglobulin preparations and so on) and are actually easier to decontaminate from many agents. - diagnostic testing; - if feasible, challenge of sheep with blood from a vCJD victim and verification of infectivity in the recipient sheep blood; - challenge of sheep with brain material from a vCJD victim and verification of infectivity in the blood of these sheep; - broadening the Hunter et al (2002) protocol to: - i) a larger range of volumes of transfused blood, for example from 20 to 400 ml. - ii) infectivity titration of the donor sheep brain. - species-barrier determination between cow and sheep.